fiesta/apidocs/list-management-api.rst

     `description` and `domain` are as described above for the method's input.

+.. note:: If your client is :ref:`trusted <trusted-clients>`, you can create a group with :ref:`client <client-auth>` instead of :ref:`user <user-auth>` auth.
+In that case, you should not include the `creator` field; the only available parameters are `domain` and a `description`.
+If a creator is supplied, a user access token is required.

 After creating the group, our list will have a single membership: the group's creator.
 Let's add another member using the `members` URI that was returned above:

-    .. note:: Trusted clients may create a group without user access.
-To do this the client must not supply a creator.
-The only available paramters are a domain and a group description.
-If a creator is supplied, a user access token is expected.

 .. http:post:: /membership/(string: group_id)